snoisingla/Twitter/Readme.md

 * User can like all the posts/tweets of other user
 * User can log out

-### Security
-Each API call is authenticated using auth-token.
-Auth token gets generated when user logs in for the first time.

 ### REST APIs
 #### User:
 ##### POST sign-up